 And the mosaics are stunning.
 It feels like you’re in a museum!

 One thing I must warn you about is that the trains are ear-piercingly loud.
-So loud that I had to wear earplugs every time we rode.
+Bring earplugs.

 If you want a good workout, speed walk up and down the escalator.
 Russia has the deepest undergrounds in the world, which means loooong escalators.
 We got into pretty good shape by running up and down those electric stairs several times a day!
 Thighs. of. steel.